alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 1. [Install Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/) [external link].

 1. You must set up a bearer token so the API endpoint can authenticate your Prometheus request.
-We recommend that you use a bearer token file as it is easy to maintain.
-Set up an automated cron job to run the following command every 10 minutes:
+We recommend that you use a `bearer_token_file` as it is easy to maintain.
+Set up an automated cron job to run the following command every 5 minutes:

 	```
 	cf oauth-token > BEARER_TOKEN_FILE
 	```

-	where `cf oauth-token` generates a bearer token and passes it to the bearer token file.
+	where `cf oauth-token` generates a bearer token and writes it to the `bearer_token_file` used by the Promtheus configuration.

-1. Configure Prometheus to read the bearer token from the bearer token file.
+1. Configure Prometheus to read the bearer token from the `bearer_token_file`.
 Refer to the Prometheus [configuration documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#ingress) [external link] for more information.

 You can now check Prometheus to see if you are receiving metrics.
+If you are not receiving any metrics, contact us by emailing [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).

 ### Metrics exporter app with StatsD